account-tech/docs/move-framework/concepts/user.md

 }
 ```

 Each `Account` implementation can define functions to add and remove an account address within this object.
-The key corresponds to the TypeName of the `Config` type, the value is the list of the saved account addresses.
+The key corresponds to the TypeName of the `Config` type, and the value is the list of saved account addresses.

-An `Invite` can be created and sent to the owner of a User object that will be able to add the provided address to their list of accounts.
+An `Invite` can be created and sent to the owner of a User object, enabling them to add the provided address to their list of accounts.

-This feature removes the need for off-chain indexing.
+This feature eliminates the need for off-chain indexing.